 - They will not replace the tooth root and the patient will slowly suffer from bone loss in the jaw

-- The bone loss will cause the fit of the dentures to change over time and they will need to be adjusted often and eventually replaced
+- The bone loss will cause the fit of the dentures to change over time and patients will need to replace or adjust them eventually

 - Ill-fitting dentures can cause infections